Dhurkesh-B/mcp-chatbot/README.md

 1. The chat interface will appear with a message input field at the bottom
 2. Type your question and press Enter or click the Send button
-3. The chatbot will respond with information from:
+3. The chatbot will respond using:
+   - MCP-compliant context management
    - Local content (RAG)
    - Public GitHub repositories
    - User profile information